Yainer Diaz Player Props: Astros vs. Angels

 Yainer Diaz At The Plate

-- He has scored in nine games this season (40.9%), but has had no multi-run games.
+- He has scored a run in 10 of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.